eaudeweb/lcc-toolkit/README.md

 ## Testing

-To execute the test suite, attach to the web service:
+To execute the test suite, attach to the web service and run the following:

-    $ docker exec -it lcct.web bash

-and run the following:

     $ pip install -r requirements-dev.txt
     $ python manage.py test